foxhound87/mobx-react-form/docs/getting-started.md

 }
 ```

-> The Events Handler can be decoupled from the class as well.
+> The Validation Handlers can be decoupled from the class as well.

 #### Initialize the Form